Study-Unit Description

 DEPARTMENT Centre for the Study and Practice of Conflict Resolution

 DESCRIPTION This study-unit introduces students to the philosophies that support social science research as well as relevant methods of inquiry.
 The overarching concepts of epistemology (the identification of knowledge or how we know), ontology (the nature of the world/reality that we identify, the what we know), and methodology (what we do or the ways by which we generate new or test existing knowledge) will guide the development, articulation, and critique of research and inquiry in exploring conflict and potential resolution approaches.
 During the study-unit, students will learn how to analyze scholarly articles, explore individual assumptions, develop problem statements or questions for inquiry, begin to develop a research proposal, and gain basic skills in research design and implementation.
+The study-unit will also delve into quantitative and qualitative methods that are useful in understanding and analysing conflict.
+It will also provide a critical review of mainstream methods and their limitations when conducting field research in conflict zones.

 Study-Unit Aims: